itszeeforu/Zepto-project/README.md

 👨‍💻 About the Author
-Hey, I’m Zeenat  — a Data Analyst Learner thanks to Amlan Mohanty for teaching
+Hey, I’m Zeenat  — a Data Analyst Learner thanks to @AmlanMohanty for teaching

 Beginner-friendly tutorials, real-world projects, job and career advice